-Instagram boasts more than one billion accounts, with nearly 500 million users active each and every day.
+Instagram boasts about 1.4 billion users in 2022, with more than 500 million users active each and every day.

 That's a huge, possibly untapped resource for brands and marketers alike.